offbynull/xplore-path/README.md

 * TODO: filesystem path - for each parsed file, inject invocations that can re-work the file
 * TODO: change syntax so keywords must be followed by ::, ENFORCE IN LEXER (so people can still use the keywords as-is)
 * TODO: add callback that notifies of what's happening when evaluation is running
-* TODO: test join syntax more
-  * left non-path with right path
-  * left path with right non-path
-  * left and right both path
-  * left and right both non-path
-  * left and right empty / one empty but not the other
-  * when in condition, root MUST BE THE TEST OBJECT as opposed to the actual root (e.g. if it wasn't, //l = //r would search everything for a tag named l and r)
 * TODO: update syntax so variable calls can go into path expression without wrapping e.g. $var(a,b,c)/d/e instead of ($var(a,b,c))/d/e
 * TODO: test complex math (order of operations)
 * TODO: evalutor context - hide direct access to context varaibles